Wavephoria/AdventureGame/README.md

 - This will be a text-based adventure game

 # PrioList
-- Make a movement system
+- Make a movement system  --- Movement system is implemented, readkeys for WASD buttons
-- Make the generation of preplanned map
+- Make the generation of preplanned map  --- Map is generated from a made map that can be found in excel file
-    Need to see how to fix bugs when getting to the end of line, is printing \nQ instead of Q Bottom end of map is also showing wrong values

 # Wishlist